sumatrapdfreader/sumatrapdf/mupdf/docs/bindings.rst

 * **MUPDF_mt_ctx**

-  Controls auto-generated internal `fz_context*`.
+  Controls support for multithreading on startup.

-  * Unset or "1": each thread has its own `fz_context*`.
+  * If set with value "0", a single `fz_context*` is used for all threads; this might give a small performance increase in single-threaded programmes, but will be unsafe in multi-threaded programmes.

-  * "0": a single `fz_context*` is used for all threads; this might give a small performance increase in single-threaded programmes, but will be unsafe in multi-threaded programmes.
+  * Otherwise each thread has its own `fz_context*`.

-  * Other values are unrecognised and will stop execution.
+  One can instead call ``mupdf::reinit_singlethreaded()`` on startup to force single-threaded mode.
+This should be done before any other use of MuPDF.

 Debug builds only
 ^^^^^^^^^^^^^^^^^